robj411/p2_drivers/README.md

 <caption>
 <span id="tab:eccon"></span>Table 5.3: Economic configurations used to
 implement strategies.
 Values are the openness of the sector expressed as a percentage.
-RC3 values are taken from Australia.
-Lockdown and RC2 values are taken from the UK.
-RC1 values are taken from Indonesia.
+RC1 values are taken from Indonesia (Q2 and Q4 2020 (Badan Pusat Statistik 2022)).
+RC2 values are taken from the UK (April 2020 for heavy closures, August 2020 for light closures (Office for National Statistics 2022)).
+RC3 values for light closures are taken from Australia (June 2021).
+RC3 heavy closures are the same as those for RC2.
 </caption>
 <thead>
 <tr>